 Gfinity Elite Series

-After a weekend full of crushing clutch performances, our semi-final lineups are complete – and across the board there are huge matches on deck.
-You won’t want to miss ANY of them.
+So our finals for Rocket League and SFV are set.
+Combined with our FIFA 18 finals night this Friday, and this weekend will be utterly unmissable as Season 3 concludes and we crown new champions across the board.
 Get your FREE tickets to come and watch all the action in the Gfinity Arena here, and you’ll also be able to watch live exclusively on Facebook every single week.